This article was updated on December 18, 2017.

 If you’re coming from a web or hybrid development background, you may also find Nic Raboy’s guide for Upgrading Hybrid Apps to Native with NativeScript helpful, as it compares and contrasts web and native user interface implementations.

 If you’re curious to learn more about hybrid application development, I would encourage you to check out Apache Cordova, build a prototype, and evaluate the results for yourself.
-I would also recommend checking out Telerik AppBuilder.
-It offers solutions to many challenges that crop up in the world of mobile application development.
-It’s an environment that can integrate with many popular IDEs like Visual Studio and Sublime Text, and it has a number of project templates to get you up & running quickly.
+I would also recommend checking out NativeScript as it combines the best of all worlds; a web-like development environment with native capabilities.
+It’s a platform that can integrate with many popular IDEs like Visual Studio and Sublime Text, and it has a number of project templates to get you up and running quickly.

-The thing to remember about hybrid mobile application development is that it’s not a single approach; rather, it’s a spectrum of options ranging between web and native.
+The thing to remember about mobile application development in general is that it’s not a single approach; rather, it’s a spectrum of options ranging between web and native.
 Determining if it’s the right choice for you requires evaluating the options presented in this article.

 Header image courtesy of Luke Wroblewski